Instrument Rating (H)

 An instrument rating is required in order to operate a helicopter in bad weather conditions that prevent visual flight by looking ahead at the horizon or other visual cues on the ground.
 This may be due to cloud or low visibility and in this situation the aircraft has to be flown by reference to instruments inside the cockpit.
 In the helicopter industry this rating is often a requirement in order to apply for jobs on larger helicopters for example those used for offshore passenger transport or the emergency services.

 The aim of the IR (H) modular flying training course is to train pilots to the level of proficiency necessary to operate helicopters under Instrument Flight Rules(IFR) and in Instrument Meteorological Conditions (IMC).

-At Superior Air we offer the MEIR(H), which is carried out using our FNPT II certified helicopter simulator and the A109 helicopter.
+At Superior Air we offer the MEIR(H), which is carried out using our FNPT II certified helicopter simulator and the A109 helicopter or our brand new ACH135 T3.
 PBN privileges are included as standard within the MEIR course.

 On a full time basis the course can be completed in 6 to 8 weeks, but it can also be carried out over a longer period on a pay-as-you-go basis, for those unable to commit to a full time schedule.

 Flight duration is the minimum required by regulation, and is dependent on student performance.
 More hours may be required at additional cost.